 Water Quality – Freshwater vs. Saltwater Pools

-You cannot smell the chlorine in a saltwater pool, even though it is present.
-You will notice a difference in taste between the two but not as drastic as you might think.
-The salt saturation in a saltwater pool is only about 3,200 parts per million, roughly the amount of salt found in a teardrop.
+You will notice a difference in taste between freshwater and saltwater, but, not as drastic as you might think.
+The salt saturation in a saltwater pool is only about 3,200 parts per million, which is roughly the amount of salt found in a teardrop.
 In contrast, ocean water has a salt content of 35,000 ppm.

 Corrosion from Saltwater

-Despite all of the benefits of saltwater pools, the one main drawback is the corrosion that the salt can cause.
+Despite all of the benefits of saltwater pools, the one big drawback is the corrosion that the salt can cause.
 The salt can leave a residue on stone that is difficult to clean off over time.
 It can lead to issues with pool equipment if the pool is not properly maintained.
 The cells in the salt generator may need to be replaced every five years or so but with proper selection of your equipment and expert installation, you should be able to minimize corrosion issues.